 20115.
 Audit Board Selection

-(a) The elections official shall appoint an audit board(s) to perform the duties specified in section 20123 that meets the following criteria:
+(a) The elections official shall appoint an audit board to perform the duties specified in section 20123 that meets the following criteria:

 (1) Audit boards shall consist of no fewer than three members, one of whom shall serve as an observer of the audit.